 My love for photography grew in high school, and it was my senior year when my parents bought me my first DSLR camera.
 I lugged that thing around everywhere that I could and took it to college hoping to continue photography recreationally as I got my degree in marine biology (yes, you read that correctly).
 After my first semester in college, I realized photography was more than just a hobby, so I dumped my former major and pursued my passion in hopes of making it a career.
 I went on to graduate from the University of Southern Mississippi (SMTTT!) with a B.A. in photojournalism, and have been shooting professionally ever since.

-Outside of photography, my favorite past times include spending time with my husband, Robby, and our dog, Rizzo, binge watching shows on Netflix, crafting and making the occasional trip to Wrigley Field to watch our favorite team play! #GoCubsGo
+Outside of photography, my favorite past times include spending time with my husband, Robby, and our dog, Rizzo, binge-watching cooking shows, and making trips to Wrigley Field to watch our favorite team play! #GoCubsGo

-A special thank you to Robby Followell, Aaron Cornia and Chris McDill for taking the photos of me that you see here.
+A special thank you to Aaron Cornia and Chris McDill for taking the photos of me that you see here.